 ‘Home is where the heart is.’

 Children explored different habitats around the world and the characteristics of the homes of different animals.
 KS2 took this a step further and investigated the threats that some of these global homes face.

-Each area of the school maps that term’s curriculum on a topic web – please see these, on the ‘classes’ tab, for more detail on how the themes are interpreted across the school.
+Our termly curriculum is shown on a topic web – please see these, on the ‘classes’ tab.
+These show more detail on how the themes are interpreted across the school.